Abstract vs. Introduction: Do You Know the Difference?

 Your introduction is the first section of your research paper.
 It is not a repetition of the abstract.
 It does not provide data about methods, results, or conclusions.
 However, it provides more in-depth information on the background of the subject matter.
 It also explains your hypothesis, what you attempted to discover, or issues that you wanted to resolve.
 The introduction will also explain if and why your study is new in the subject field and why it is important.

 It is often a good idea to wait until the rest of the paper is completed before drafting your introduction.
 This will help you to stay focused on the manuscript’s important points.
 The introduction, unlike the abstract, should contain citations to references.
 The information will help guide your readers through the rest of your document.
-The key points to remember while drafting the introduction:
+The key tips for writing an effective introduction:

 - Beginning: The importance of the study.